MTGVim/github-mentions-plus/README.md

 ## Solution

-GitHub Mentions+ augments GitHub's native @mention autocomplete by:
+GitHub Mentions+ augments GitHub's native @@mention autocomplete by:

-1. **Listening** for @ mentions in GitHub textareas and contenteditable elements
+1. **Listening** for @@ mentions in GitHub textareas and contenteditable elements
 2. **Fetching** custom user suggestions from a user-configurable endpoint OR direct JSON input
 3. **Displaying** suggestions in a native-looking overlay that complements GitHub's existing UI
 4. **Caching** results to minimize API calls and improve performance